GRAINS-Wheat drops for second session on improved US crop rating

 Corn and soybeans were largely unchanged.

-* Ukraine's 2023 combined grain and oilseed harvest is seen falling to a preliminary 63 million tonnes from 70 million tonnes harvested in 2022, Ukrainian Agriculture Minister Mykola Solsky told Reuters on Monday.
+Ukraine's 2023 grain harvest is likely to fall to 44.3 million tonnes from 53.1 million in 2022 as less acreage is sown due to the Russian invasion, a forecast by the Ukrainian agriculture ministry showed on Monday.

 (Reporting by Naveen Thukral; Editing by Subhranshu Sahu)